Rule 3349-20-30 | Financial conflict of interest in research.

 (a) University 's institutional officials will manage and timely report financial conflict of interest reports to the "PHS" awarding component as required by 42 C.F.R.
 50.604(h) and 605(b).

-(b) Institutional officials will promptly notify the "PHS" awarding component when a financial conflict of interest has been disclosed by the investigator and that a plan to manage, reduce or eliminate the financial conflict of interest is in place to protect the research from bias.
+(b) Institutional officials will promptly notify the respective awarding component when a financial COI has been disclosed by the investigator and that a plan to manage, reduce or eliminate the financial COI is in place to protect the research from bias.

 (d) If the PHS awarding component determines that research designed to evaluate a drug, medical device or treatment was conducted by an investigator with an undisclosed or unmanaged conflict of interest, the investigator must disclose the conflict in any public presentation of the research.

 (6) Records.
-University's institutional officials will maintain all financial conflict of interest records for at least three years from the date the final expenditure report is submitted to the "PHS" awarding component, unless otherwise required by regulation or the university's record retention schedule.
+NEOMED's institutional officials will maintain all financial COI records for at least three years from the date the final expenditure report is submitted to the awarding component, unless otherwise required by regulation, awarding component COI rule, or the university's record retention schedule.

-(7) Enforcement.
-Failure to complete the requisite training, file the annual research conflict of interest disclosure form, provide information required by this rule or to comply with any conditions or restrictions imposed by the institutional officials regarding financial conflict of interests may result in disciplinary actions being taken against the investigator.
+(7) Failure to comply, non-compliance, and enforcement.
+Failure to complete the requisite training, file the annual research conflict of interest disclosure form, provide information required by this rule or to comply with any conditions or restrictions imposed by the institutional officials regarding financial conflict of interests may result in disciplinary actions being taken against the investigator consistent with procedures established by university policy, up to and including reprimand and/or termination or dismissal.

 (8) Confidentiality